AdobeDocs/commerce-operations.en/help/upgrade/resources/recommended-upgrade-paths-2022.md

 ---
-title: Modernizing your platform with Adobe Commerce 2.4.4+
+title: Modernizing your platform with Adobe Commerce
-description: Review recommendations for planning your Adobe Commerce or Magento Open Source upgrade in 2022.
+description: Review recommendations for planning your Adobe Commerce upgrade.
 ---

-# Recommended upgrade paths for 2022
+# Recommended upgrade paths

-An eCommerce implementation is an evolution—it’s never truly finished.
+An eCommerce implementation is an evolution—it's never truly finished.
 Your business must remain one step ahead of trends by introducing the latest capabilities and functionality that keeps your customers engaged.
-Upgrading to Adobe Commerce 2.4.4 or higher enables you to stay ahead of the pack with best-in-class innovations and future-proof your business with:
+Upgrading to the latest Adobe Commerce version enables you to stay ahead of the pack with best-in-class innovations and future-proof your business with:

 - Faster access to innovative features delivered as SaaS services
 - Easier and more cost-effective maintenance and upgrades